DriveX-devs/asn2c/README.md

 The ASN.1 family of standards is broad and highly complex, and no open-source compiler provides complete coverage of all its features.
 Nevertheless, asn1c is arguably the most advanced and widely used open-source ASN.1 compiler available today.
 The asn2c project builds upon this foundation, aiming to push the capabilities of the tool further and to provide a modern, extensible, and developer-friendly environment for ASN.1-to-C code generation.

+# Authors
+The original author of asn1c is Lev Walkin <vlm@lionet.info>.

+The author of asn2c, as an extension to asn1c, is Francesco Di Gregorio <fra.digregorio.2002@gmail.com>, who developed asn2c as part of his final master degree thesis at Politecnico di Torino.

 # ASN.1 Transfer Syntaxes
 <details>
 <summary>ASN.1 encodings interoperability table</summary>